 - All the pros of a fiberglass board

 - Sensitive finish leading to easy scratches on the surface

 To finish the list off, we go to the Scott Burke 10’6” fiberglass board, or almost fiberglass board.
-Besides Costco, this board is also sold on Amazon.
-It is currently out of stock online both places, so keep checking back.

 If the Alki was one of the cheapest, this is the most inexpensive fiberglass board out there.
 Unfortunately, it is not a true fiberglass board.
 The board is a fiberglass board, but its outer covering is ABS plastic.

 This board will not glide like a real fiberglass board, but it can take a proper beating.
 The combination of the EPS core, fiberglass and hard plastic is very durable.

 It is a bit unfortunate that Costco’s marketing implies that it is a fiberglass board when it is not really.
 It is cheaper than the Alki, and the durability well justifies the price tag.
 Or lack of price tag, we are still talking Costco here.

 It is a light construction as the outer layers of epoxy is normally what weighs the most in a fiberglass board.
 But since we have the plastic instead, it is very light.

 The board is built by Keeper Sports Store that has a wide experience in surfboards and paddle boards.
 This is a quality board that will give you a lot of fun before it dies, and that will take a while!